Heroin Detox in Memphis, Tennessee

-Detox refers to the process in which the body eliminates all toxins and chemicals.
-This process is a crucial first step on the path to recovery as it allows you to enter treatment with a strengthened body and clear mind.
+Detox refers to the body’s elimination process of toxins and chemicals.
+This process is a crucial first step to recovery, allowing clients to enter treatment after undergoing withdrawal in a safe and supportive setting.

-When you first enter our heroin detox program, you will take an initial health assessment that will help us determine the severity of your addiction and gain a deeper understanding of your medical history.
-We also check for any co-occurring conditions at this time.
-You will officially be admitted to our detox facility following this assessment.
-Our compassionate staff provides as much comfort and safety as possible as your body undergoes the detox process.
-We offer round-the-clock medical and psychological support throughout the entire length of your stay at our center.
+Clients are admitted to our detox facility following this assessment.
+Our compassionate staff provides as much comfort and safety as possible.
+We offer round-the-clock medical and psychological support throughout the entire length of stay at our center.

 Heroin Withdrawal Symptoms